Liuxz17/SubGIN/README.md

 ```
 python train.py
 ```
-- Accept the best wishes from 1919 Atheletes. ^^
+- Accept the best wishes from 1919 Atheletes!